petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 one neat reproducible package.

-The goal is not to replace complex tools like Git, but to provide a simpler onramp towards its use in a research context.
+The goal is not to replace complex tools like Git, but to provide a simpler onramp facilitating its use in a research context.
 If and when researchers want to interact at a lower level, there is nothing preventing them from doing so.
 We just want to get their foot in the door.